 Tap Reset network settings and follow the instructions.

-7. Software updates
+7. Software Update

 Go to Settings

-Select System updates
+Select System updates.

 Check for and install any available updates.

-8. Contact your service provider
+8. Contact the service provider.

 Source